 Compromising on the quality of connections is like throwing money and effort down the drain.
 Sure, it’s good to be heard and seen on social media platforms, but it’s also important that these interactions lead to conversations and, ultimately, conversions.

 How a LinkedIn Social Selling Index is Measured

 “By checking out your SSI, you’ll see how you stack up against your industry peers and your network on LinkedIn.
 Further, you can see how you are performing on each of the four elements of social selling—establishing your professional brand, finding the right people, engaging with insights, and building relationships—and track your progress over time to help you understand how you’re improving.

 Each colour on the dashboard represents a different element of social selling, so you can see where you are strong and where you might need improvement.
 Seeing how your SSI performance on LinkedIn is changing over time can help you create a benchmark for your social selling activities, set goals for where you want to be, and track your progress.
 It will also let you see how your ranking changes compared to your peers, keeping you motivated in your social selling efforts.”

 SSI was made based on common social selling activities used in the industry.
 The main idea was to identify a reliable tool to address those needs, facilitate the route to KPIs, and increase leads and conversion rates for diverse business sectors.

-LinkedIn shares that highly active LinkedIn users gain 45% more sales opportunities, where around 51% are more likely to hit their quotas and are 80% more productive.
+LinkedIn shares that highly active users on LinkedIn gain 45% more sales opportunities, where around 51% are more likely to hit their quotas and are 80% more productive.

 This tool allows users to engage with insights, build professional profiles, and update data and information that users need to see often.
-The benefits of SSI are two-fold, not only does it boost profiles and allow users to chat with high-quality connections, but it also it promotes the profile’s social selling capabilities.
+Its benefits are two-fold: not only does it boost profiles and allow users to chat with high-quality connections, but it also promotes the profile’s social selling capabilities.

-As put brilliantly by Author and Public Speaker Kill Rowley: “Before LinkedIn and other social networks, in the sales world, ABC stood for Always Be Closing.
-Now, it means Always Connecting.
+As put brilliantly by Author and Public Speaker Jill Rowley: “Before LinkedIn and other social networks, in the sales world, ABC stood for Always Be Closing.
+Now, it means Always Be Connecting.”